The True Botanicals Resurfacing Moisture Mask deeply exfoliates without drying out skin. Best of all, it’s made of quality, safe ingredients.

 It’s certified by MADE SAFE, which goes beyond other independent certifications.
 The ingredients are screened for behavioral toxins, carcinogens, developmental toxins, endocrine disruptors (a big deal in beauty products!), fire retardants, GMOs, heavy metals, neurotoxins, high-risk pesticides, reproductive toxins, toxic solvents and harmful VOCs.

-Here’s what’s inside: organic tea leaf extract, organic vegetable glycerin, lactic acid, mango butter, avocado butter, potato flour, xanthan gum, astaxanthin, jojoba seed oil, phenethyl alcohol, ethylhexylglycerin, tuberose flower extract, star jasmine flower extract, neroli flower oil.
+Here’s what’s inside the True Botanicals Resurfacing Moisture Mask: organic tea leaf extract, organic vegetable glycerin, lactic acid, mango butter, avocado butter, potato flour, xanthan gum, astaxanthin, jojoba seed oil, phenethyl alcohol, ethylhexylglycerin, tuberose flower extract, star jasmine flower extract, neroli flower oil.

 |Extremely Safe||Reasonably Safe||Proceed with Caution||Insufficient Data|